Knowing what to expect after spine surgery will set you up for a successful recovery.

-At Nuvance Health, your neurosurgeon and neurosurgical physician assistants and nurses will provide detailed instructions about how to recover at home.
+At Nuvance Health, your spine specialist will provide detailed instructions about how to recover at home.
 These will include:

-- Nutrition: Your body needs energy to recover after surgery, which requires taking in more calories than normal.
-Generally, most people recovering from surgery should consume about 15 to 20 calories for each pound they weigh per day.
-We usually recommend eating fresh foods such as fruits and vegetables as much as possible and drinking plenty of water.
+We also recommend eating fresh foods such as fruit and vegetables as much as possible and drinking plenty of water.
 We usually do not recommend taking supplements because none are proven to aid in recovery at this time.